lyoshenka/grinfit/_posts/2012-06-08-how-not-to-choke.md

 ---
 layout: post
-title: How Not To Choke
+title: "How Not To Choke"
 ---

 [Interesting article](http://www.newyorker.com/online/blogs/frontal-cortex/2012/06/the-new-neuroscience-of-choking.html) on the science of choking.
 Here's how to avoid it: